huangli712/iQIST/docs/src/ch06/p_nmaxi.md

 **Definition**

-The maximal total occupancy $$N$$ which will be kept in the construction of atomic eigenstates.
+The maximal total occupancy ``N`` which will be kept in the construction of atomic eigenstates.

 **Type**